types of automation testing

 Selenium- A Suite of Tools for Automating Web Browsers

-Selenium is the best tool that can automate web applications for testing purposes.
+Selenium is the best tool for automating web applications for testing purposes.
 It can perform browser-based regression automation testing across multiple environments.
 Its automation suites support bug reproduction and work great for a wide range of programming languages such as Java, Python, C#, and more.

 Features: